Quntized/failProject/README.md

-# failProject
-##I trying to do mathematics using python , not all are correct , but i am learning
+Not great , not terrible